rabstolaf/bwsys/04_applications.md

 * `$ sudo cp -r /usr/lib/openmpi-4.1.1/bin /opt/openmpi-4.1.1`  - This copies the files over

 * You can test this step on the Golden Node after setting up NFS.
 You should have the same files in /opt/openmpi-4.1.1/bin that are on the head node on the worker node as well.

-## 2. Netbooting
-> Netbooting will allow the Golden Node to boot using the network.
-The headnode will provide the installation file for the operating system.
-> [This link](https://www.howtogeek.com/57601/what-is-network-booting-pxe-and-how-can-you-use-it/) can help you understand this concept in greater detail.

-* `$ sudo apt install syslinux tftpd-hpa` &mdash; install the necessary packages
-* `$ wget http://archive.ubuntu.com/ubuntu/dists/bionic/main/installer-amd64/current/images/netboot/netboot.tar.gz` &mdash; this is the netboot installer for Ubuntu 18.04
-* `$ sudo tar -xzf netboot.tar.gz -C /var/lib/tftpboot/` &mdash; unpack the tar to this location
-* Add the following lines to `/var/lib/tftpboot/pxelinux.cfg/default` to control netbooting:
-<br/>`ONTIMEOUT localboot`
-<br/>`LABEL localboot`
-<br/>`MENU LABEL Boot From Hard Disk`
-<br/>`LOCALBOOT  0`
-* Save and exit
-* `$ sudo chmod 755 /var/lib/tftpboot/ubuntu-installer/amd64/*` &mdash; to let other machines access the installer

 This concludes what we have to do on the headnode (for now)!
 Now we move on to another physical machine (or another virtual machine) that will be our Golden Node!